 Project Synopsis:

 The Idaho Wildfires DEVELOP Team II collaborated with multiple Idaho state agencies to enhance the state wildfire hazard model to incorporate remotely-sensed drought metrics.
-Statewide, we utilize a combination of NASA Earth observation data to create a dynamic model that accounts for interactions between vegetation condition and soil moisture and describes wildfire potential as it changes through space and time.
+Statewide, we utilized a combination of NASA Earth observation data to create a dynamic model that accounts for interactions between vegetation condition and soil moisture and describes wildfire potential as it changes through space and time.
 These temporally dynamic models will allow our partners to better assess wildfire and drought hazards in Idaho and help guide future mitigation measures and allocation of management resources across the state.

 Abstract:

 The western United States has experienced twenty years of increased and prolonged drought which have exacerbated wildfire hazards.
 These hazards jeopardize population centers through increased risks to ecosystem services, local economies, and livelihoods.
 The Idaho Office of Emergency Management, Water Resources, and Department of Lands are seeking methods to dynamically monitor these conditions and update models that inform hazard mitigation planning and allocation of management resources.
 Moving towards this goal, these state agencies partnered with NASA DEVELOP to produce drought-enhanced wildfire hazard models.
-Part of a two-term project, the teams enhanced the state’s current wildfire hazard model with refined data layers and remotely-sensed drought indicators to reflect dynamic ecosystem responses to drought conditions and wildfire potential.
-The team distinguished between rangeland and forestland ecosystems, and investigated relationships between drought metrics and the Normalized Difference Vegetation Index using Idrisi TerrSet Earth Trends Modeler.
+As the second part of a two-term project, the team enhanced the state’s current wildfire hazard model with refined data layers and remotely-sensed drought indicators to reflect dynamic ecosystem responses to drought conditions and wildfire potential.
+The team distinguished between rangeland and forestland ecosystems, and investigated relationships between drought metrics and the Normalized Difference Vegetation Index using IDRISI TerrSet Earth Trends Modeler.
 This analysis determined that total precipitation at a 5-month interval (r2 = 0.72) and the Evaporative Stress Index (r2 = 0.69), and precipitation at a 5-month interval (r2 = 0.42) were important drivers for vegetation condition in rangeland and forestland, respectively.
-These variables were incorporated to create a 4-week temporal dynamic.
-The team used linear regression to model these enhanced hazard ratings with wildfire frequency and contrasted these between models.
+These variables were incorporated to create a 4-week temporal dynamic model.
+The team used linear regression to model these enhanced hazard ratings with wildfire frequency and compared them between models.
 For the case study year 2020, the enhanced model performance (p < 0.10, r2 = 0.01) had less statistical significance than the static model (p < 0.05, r2 = 0.03) but comparably low explanatory power, an indication that further research is required.

 Key Terms: